Romeo Alaeff

-Romeo Doron Alaeff (born 1970 in Brooklyn, New York) is an American visual artist, photographer, filmmaker, author and animation/film editor.
-He is also the founder and Editor in Chief of Lines & Marks, an interview magazine, blog and community dedicated to drawing.
+Romeo Doron Alaeff (born 1970 in Brooklyn, New York) is an American visual artist, photographer, filmmaker, author, and animation and film editor.
+He is also the founder and Editor in Chief of Lines & Marks, an interview magazine, blog, and community dedicated to drawing.

 Career

 Education

 Originally studying biomedical engineering, Alaeff received a Master of Fine Arts in photography from the Rhode Island School of Design in 1996 and a BA from Tulane University in New Orleans in 1993.